ramflorez/Note/README.md

   ## Description

-  This application is created with node.js that allows creating a create an application called Note Taker that can be used to write and save notes.
+  This application is created with node.js to allow creating an application called Note Taker that can be used to write and save notes.

   ## Table of contents